 Barcelona was built on the ruins of an ancient Roman city.
 (Speaking of Rome, check out these quotes of Seneca).
 And even to this day traces of this ancient culture can be seen around the city.
 Similar to Greece, which is just one of the facts about Athens..

 These extensive ruins, that date back almost 2,000 years, are extremely well preserved.
-Your imagine runs rampant as you walk these ruins picturing what life would have been like Millennia ago.
+Your image runs rampant as you walk these ruins, picturing what life would have been like Millennia ago.

 As tourists, we have limited time in the places we visit and we want to make each moment count.
-This usually means calling an uber, hailing an expensive cab, or running between metro stops in the hopes of seeing as much of a place as humanly possible.
+This usually means calling an uber, hailing an expensive cab, or running between metro stops hoping to see as much of a place as humanly possible.

-However, I am a firm believer that every once and a while the best way to discover a city is by skipping calling an Uber or navigating the metro between essential sites.
+However, I am a firm believer that every once in a while the best way to discover a city is by skipping, calling an Uber or navigating the metro between essential sites.

 Fair enough, but take a second to listen to my logic.

 Why is walking one of the best things to do in Barcelona?

 Because it lets you get a view of the city’s people and the atmosphere away from the tourist trail.